dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ### Connect API to Google Cloud Firestore

-Now you will connect your models to a datasource.
-You will use [Cloud Firestore](https://firebase.google.com/docs/firestore/), a cloud-hosted NoSQL database from Firebase.
+Now we will connect our models to a datasource.
+We will use [Cloud Firestore](https://firebase.google.com/docs/firestore/), a cloud-hosted NoSQL database from Firebase.

 To use Cloud Firestore, you need to add the Google Cloud Platform account we created earlier to Firebase.
-Follow these steps to import your Google Cloud Platform project to Firebase:
+Follow these steps to import your Google Cloud Platform project to [Firebase](https://firebase.google.com/).
+Therefore, let's:

 * navigate to [Firebase console](https://console.firebase.google.com);
 * click on `Add project`;